-- Ensure compliance with all non-discrimination, equal opportunity, and fair housing laws, and ensure that the program is accessible to persons with disabilities. - Establish local policies and procedures for operating the program. - Accept applications from interested applicant families and determine whether they are income eligible for the program. - Maintain waiting list and select families for admission. - Screen applicant families for suitability as renters - Maintain housing units by making any necessary repairs in a timely manner. - Make unit offers to families (minimize vacancies without overcrowding) - Maintain properties to the standard of decent, safe, sanitary, and in good repair (including assuring compliance with uniform physical conditions standards) - Make sure the PHA has adequate financial resources to maintain its housing stock. - Perform regular reexaminations of family income and composition in accordance with HUD requirements. - Collect rent due from the assisted family and comply with and enforce provisions of the lease. - Ensure that families comply with program rules. - Provide families with prompt and professional service. - Comply with HUD regulations and requirements, the Annual Contributions Contract, HUDapproved applications for funding, the PHA's ACOP, and other applicable federal, state, and local laws.
+- Ensure compliance with all non-discrimination, equal opportunity, and fair housing laws, and ensure that the program is accessible to persons with disabilities - Establish local policies and procedures for operating the program - Accept applications from interested applicant families and determine whether they are income eligible for the program - Maintain waiting list and select families for admission - Screen applicant families for suitability as renters - Maintain housing units by making any necessary repairs in a timely manner - Make unit offers to families (minimize vacancies without overcrowding) - Maintain properties to the standard of safe, habitable dwelling units (including assuring compliance with National Standards for the Physical Inspection of Real Estate (NSPIRE). - Make sure the PHA has adequate financial resources to maintain its housing stock - Perform regular reexaminations of family income and composition in accordance with HUD requirements - Collect rent due from the assisted family and comply with and enforce provisions of the lease - Ensure that families comply with program rules - Provide families with prompt and professional service - Comply with all fair housing and equal opportunity requirements, HUD regulations and requirements, the ACC, HUD-approved applications for funding, the PHA's ACOP, and other applicable federal, state, and local laws.